-- b) Most development will proceed by plan of subdivision.
-Infilling and small-scale development may proceed by consent based on an acceptable concept plan. - c) No new development will be permitted on the lake bank, beach, beach vegetation area or ravines.
-Setbacks from slopes will be determined with input from the conservation authority and will be directed outside of the defined stable slope limit and the 100 year erosion limit. - d) Development in proximity to Lake Huron will address requirements regarding flooding, erosion, storm damage, dynamic beach instability, shore processes and options for shoreline protection. - e) Natural features and functions will be protected according to the Natural Environment policies in section 4 of this Plan.
+- b) No new development will be permitted on the lake bank, beach, beach vegetation area or ravines.
+Setbacks from slopes will be determined with input from the conservation authority and will be directed outside of the defined stable slope limit and the 100 year erosion limit. - c) Development in proximity to Lake Huron will address requirements regarding flooding, erosion, storm damage, dynamic beach instability, shore processes and options for shoreline protection. - d) Natural features and functions will be protected according to the Natural Environment policies in section 4 of this Plan.
 Where development is proposed in proximity to natural environment features, an Environmental Impact Study may be required.
 Development shall proceed according to the requirements of the Huron County Forest Conservation By-law.
-The design of new developments will be harmonized with natural features, including topography and woodlands. - f) New developments, including the opening up of new areas will be required to connect to existing municipal sewer and/or water services in accordance with the servicing policies in Section 10.4. - g) Consideration will be given for the need for public access to the beach. - h) Open space areas, natural areas and parkland will be conveyed to the municipality or owned in common by the subdivision residents.
-Council may accept payment in lieu of parkland where appropriate. - i) New lots will require vehicular access provided by a public road developed to municipal standards. - j) Adequate lot grading and drainage, and storm water management are required. - k) Council may require that a development agreement be signed and registered on title. - l) The appropriate zoning is in force.
+The design of new developments will be harmonized with natural features, including topography and woodlands. - e) New developments, including the opening up of new areas will be required to connect to existing municipal sewer and/or water services in accordance with the servicing policies in Section 10.4. - f) Consideration will be given for the need for public access to the beach. - g) Open space areas, natural areas and parkland will be conveyed to the municipality or owned in common by the subdivision residents.
+Council may accept payment in lieu of parkland where appropriate. - h) New lots will require vehicular access provided by a public road developed to municipal standards. - i) Adequate lot grading and drainage, and storm water management are required. - j) Council may require that a development agreement be signed and registered on title. - k) The appropriate zoning is in force.
 Seasonal and year-round zones for the Lakeshore Residential designation will be established in the zoning by-law.